more

 • "Rising Star: Commercial Arbitration," Expert Guides (2020 – 2022)

-Apart from her work as counsel, Dharshini is an Assistant Editor for the Journal of International Arbitration and sits on the Committee of YSIAC.
-She was involved in drafting the 2016 SIAC Rules and the 2017 SIAC Investment Arbitration Rules.
+• Apart from her work as counsel, Dharshini is a member of the Board of Editors for the American Arbitration Association’s Dispute Resolution Journal and leads the EMEA chapter of the Young SIAC Council.
+She previously served for several years as an Assistant Editor for the Journal of International Arbitration.
+She was also involved in drafting the 2016 SIAC Rules and the 2017 SIAC Investment Arbitration Rules.

-Dharshini teaches international arbitration at Queen Mary University and has previously taught at New York University (Paris) and the London School of Economics, SIAC and Austrian arbitration academies.
+• Dharshini teaches seminars on energy arbitration and investor-State arbitration at Queen Mary University and has previously taught at New York University (Paris) and the London School of Economics, SIAC and Austrian arbitration academies.

 Selected Publications